puth2314/markdown-guide/src/markdown-guide.md

 Generally and unfortunately, for some table styles, you cannot directly set the column width; unless you perform some wonky stuff with its behaviour.

+It is good practice to bold the table headers.

 ## Raw

 ```